amason445/binomial_options_pricing_model/README.md

 ## Future Ideas
 - Package script with an interface or class inheritance model
-- Black Scholes - Merton Model
+- Add Black Scholes - Merton Model
 - Exotic options (asian, bermudan)
 - More robust output and visualizations